 Federal Laws on Paying Independent Contractors

-Generally, federal law doesn’t require you to withhold any taxes from the money you pay your contractors.
-However, if you’re unable to gather their Social Security number or tax identification number, you’ll need to withhold 24% from each payment to remit for taxes.
+Generally, you aren’t required to withhold taxes from an independent contractor’s pay.
+They are obligated to pay their own contractor taxes.
+However, if you’re unable to gather their Social Security Number (SSN) or Tax Identification Number (TIN), you’ll need to withhold 24% from each payment to remit for taxes.